kitnil/awesome/README.md

 - [dokieli](https://github.com/linkeddata/dokieli) - :bulb: dokieli is a clientside editor for decentralised article publishing, annotations and social interactions
 - [sockethub](https://github.com/sockethub/sockethub) - A protocol gateway for the Web.
 - [luminous](https://github.com/gbaptista/luminous) - Identify, analyze and block code execution and event collection through JavaScript in your browser with code interception.
-- [passwords-webextension](https://github.com/marius-wieschollek/passwords-webextension) - A simple browser client for the Nextcloud Passwords app
+- [passwords-webextension](https://github.com/marius-wieschollek/passwords-webextension) - The official browser extension for the Passwords app for Nextcloud.
 - [runet-censorship-bypass](https://github.com/anticensority/runet-censorship-bypass) - Chromium extension for bypassing censorship in Russia
 - [SLip](https://github.com/mishoo/SLip) - A Lisp system for the browser
 - [front-end-interview-handbook](https://github.com/yangshun/front-end-interview-handbook) - 🕸  No-bullshit answers to the famous h5bp "Front-end Job Interview Questions"